DinoVukelic/New-Graph-for-Data-Extraction/README.md

             colStart = ws.Columns("H").Column ' Start at column H
             colEnd = ws.Columns("BQ").Column ' End at column BQ

-            ' Initialize dictionary to store times for each category Set machineTimes = CreateObject("Scripting.Dictionary")
+            ' Initialize dictionary to store times (as doubles) for each category Set machineTimes = CreateObject("Scripting.Dictionary")
             For Each category In machineCategories.Keys
                 machineTimes.Add category, New Collection